Lisa Fortier: 2016–2017 season

 The Zags finished non-conference play for the 2016–17 season with a 9–2 record, including upset victories over #11 ranked Stanford at their homecourt on November 18 and over Northwestern at the McCarthey Athletic Center on December 19.
 The Zags started the WCC conference schedule with losses to Pepperdine in Malibu and Pacific at home.

-After losing their first two conference games, the Zags finished conference play winning 14 of the last 16 games, and they were crowned with the WCC regular season title by defeating the San Diego Toreros 62–57 on "Senior Night" in front of a sellout crowd of 6,000 at McCarthey Athletic Center.
+After losing their first two conference games, the Zags finished conference play winning 14 of the last 16 games.
+They won the WCC regular season title by defeating San Diego 62–57 on "Senior Night" in front of a sellout crowd of 6,000 at McCarthey Athletic Center.
 This marked the Zags' 12th regular season title and the second title in the Fortier era.

-The Zags were rewarded with the #1 seed in the WCC tournament and they responded by defeating the 9th seeded Pacific Tigers 91–59 on March 3, the 4th seeded San Francisco Dons 77–46 on March 6, and the 3rd seeded Saint Mary's Gaels 86–75 to win their 7th WCC tournament title in program history and the first tournament title under Fortier.
+The Zags were rewarded with the #1 seed in the WCC tournament and they responded by defeating 9th seeded Pacific 91–59 on March 3, 4th seeded San Francisco 77–46 on March 6, and 3rd seeded Saint Mary's 86–75 to win their 7th WCC tournament title in program history and the first tournament title under Fortier.
 After winning the WCC tournament, the Zags were selected as an #11 seed to face Sherri Coale's Oklahoma Sooners at the Hec Edmundson Pavilion.
 This marked the ninth NCAA tournament appearance for the Zags and the second under Fortier.
-The Zags season ended with a 75–62 loss to the Oklahoma Sooners to finish their season with a 26–7 record.
+The Zags season ended with a 75–62 loss to Oklahoma to finish their season with a 26–7 record.